 Semester III & IV- Dissertation: The coursework in the first year of the Programme intended to prepare students for research, and the research undertaken by students in the second year culminate into a dissertation thesis (24 credits) submitted by the students at the end of the Programme.
 The usual process of MPhil dissertation evaluation rule will be applicable.

-Proposed Courses for Integrated MPhil-PhD Programme in Rural Development
+Proposed Courses for MPhil Programme in Rural Development

 Description of paper/activity